steves880106/hcwang/health-and-diets/plant-based-diets.md

 ### Action Items
 - Cook delicious vegan food.
 - Explore extrodinary vegan/vegetarian restaurants to get new ideas of recipes.
-- Try to apply new cooking skills to everyday dishes
+- Try to apply new cooking skills to everyday dishes.
 - Looking for professional vegan/vegetarian cookbooks.
 - Take notes on the ingredient I've used.
 - Buy ingredients from local suppliers/farms.
-- Learn how to build sustainable ecosystems of farming.
+- Support products which help build sustainable ecosystems of farming.
 - Take actions on social issues of modern food supply chains.
 - Take supplements which are lack from plant-based diet
   - Vitamin B12 / Vitamin D / Long-chain omega-3s / Iodine / Iron / Calcium / Zinc